kzisme/eris/README.md

 strife and discord.
 IRC is a place where you argue and get into arguments for the sake of argument.

-So `eris` is an IRC daemon written from scratch in Go to factiliate discord and have arguments for the sake of argument!
+So `eris` is an IRC daemon written from scratch in Go to facilitate discord and have arguments for the sake of argument!

 Pull requests and issues are welcome.